 No. The school district may not require you to consent to using public or private insurance covering your child to obtain an evaluation of your child, or to provide special education or related services (e.g. physical therapy, speech-language services) that your child needs to receive a FAPE.
 However, if your school district provides written notice and you consent, public or private insurance or benefits may be used.
-The district must inform you that providing consent is voluntary.4 Also, your consent must be requested and obtained by the school district every time it uses public or private insurance covering your child to obtain special education or related services for your child.
+The district must inform you that providing consent is voluntary.
+Also, your consent must be requested and obtained by the school district every time it uses private insurance covering your child to obtain special education or related services for your child, and in accordance with federal regulations, the first time the school district seeks to use public insurance or benefits covering your child.
 This means, for example, if the school district asks to use your insurance to provide physical therapy for your child one time a week for the school year covered by your child's IEP, your consent must be provided at the beginning of the school year to use your insurance to provide the physical therapy for the year.
 If the school district later wants to use your insurance to provide another service, it must again ask for your consent before it may use your insurance.